pyca/cryptography/docs/x509/reference.rst

         Corresponds to the dotted string ``"1.3.6.1.5.5.7.3.9"``.
 This is used to denote that a certificate may be used for signing OCSP responses.

+    .. attribute:: ANY_EXTENDED_KEY_USAGE

+        .. versionadded:: 2.0

+        Corresponds to the dotted string ``"2.5.29.37.0"``.
+This is used to denote that a certificate may be used for _any_ purposes.

 .. class:: AuthorityInformationAccessOID